Kawit shooting

 The Kawit shooting was a mass murder that occurred in barangay Tabon 1 in Kawit, Philippines, on January 4, 2013.
-41-year-old Ronald Baquiran Bae killed at least seven people and a dog and wounded twelve other people with a semiautomatic pistol, before he was shot and killed by police.
+41-year-old Ronald Baquiran Bae killed at least seven people and a dog, and wounded twelve other people with a semiautomatic pistol, before he was shot and killed by police.
 Another man, 27-year-old John Paul Lopez, who was said to have been employed by Bae as his house caretaker, was later arrested for assisting the gunman during the shooting by reloading his pistol magazine.
 The motive of the suspect is unclear, officials said.

 The shooting

-The shooting began just after 9:00 a.m., when Bae, together with Lopez, went to a neighbor's house and shot at Maricel Pajal who was doing her laundry.
-The two then proceeded to the residence of the Caimol family where he encountered the three Caimol children, among them his godchild Ken Cedric Caimol.
+The shooting began just after 9:00 a.m., when Bae, together with Lopez, went to a neighbor's house and shot at Maricel Pajal, who was doing her laundry.
+The two then proceeded to the residence of the Caimol family, where he encountered the three Caimol children, among them his godchild Ken Cedric Caimol.
 He asked the children for the whereabouts of their father, Berto, to which they replied that he was not there.
 Bae then drew a .45-caliber Colt 1911 and shot the children, killing 7-year-old Michaella, and seriously wounding her 3-year-old brother and 2-year-old sister.

-Bae and Lopez then left and, while running through the street, Bae fired at anyone in his path, while Lopez would reload his pistol when he ran out of ammunition.
-During this moment, he killed a dog and its owner, 55-year-old Alberto Fernandez, who was standing at the porch of his house.
-He then proceeded to a nearby alley and went inside houses shooting at every person he encountered including a pregnant woman named Rhea de Vera, who was shot in the stomach, and her 3-year-old daughter John Monica.
+Bae and Lopez then left, and while running through the street, Bae fired at anyone in his path, while Lopez would reload his pistol when he ran out of ammunition.
+During this moment, he killed a dog and its owner, 55-year-old Alberto Fernandez, who was standing on the porch of his house.
+He then proceeded to a nearby alley and went inside houses, shooting at every person he encountered, including a pregnant woman named Rhea de Vera, who was shot in the stomach, and her 3-year-old daughter John Monica.
 He exited the alley and proceeded to the main road of the village still firing at anyone he encountered.
 He arrived at a small market (talipapa) where he killed tricycle driver Boyet Toledo, fruit vendor Irene Funelas, and taho vendor Al Orio.